 2. Stick to your diet (if you have one for health needs)

 If you’ve recently started a new diet for your illness, then it is tempting to go off it so that you can enjoy all the holiday food.
 This is likely to undo all your good work and send you into a flare.
 Make sure that whoever is preparing the food is aware of your dietary requirements.
 Also, don’t overload your stomach if you’re used to having small meals.

 3. Choose one or two family events to go to and skip the rest if you need to

 If you have a large family or live in a different city to them, then it is likely that you’ll be invited to several event/ meals over the holiday season.
 Don’t feel pressured into attending all of them.
 Do what you can manage.

 Do you have an Auntie who doesn’t believe in fibromyalgia?
 Does your brother-in-law make snarky comments about the fact that you don’t work anymore?
 If you find yourself in a hostile environment that is making your condition worse, just walk away.

 5. Just skip it altogether

 If your illness is particularly severe, then you may want to consider skipping the celebrations altogether.
 This is what I did for the first few years of my illness.
-Having a chill Christmas with your SO is just as fun.
-Watch The Grinch in your favourite PJ’s whilst eating your favourite meal.
+Having a chill Christmas with your partner or friends is just as fun.
+I usually spend Christmas day watching The Grinch in my favourite PJ’s whilst eating my favourite meal.

 Thank you for reading to the end of this post!
 If you enjoyed this post, please consider ‘buying me a coffee’ by donating to my Ko-Fi today.
 Your donation will help me grow my blog further, reach a wider audience and ultimately improve the lives of those who live with a chronic illness.
 You can also help me by visiting my Etsy shop where I sell handmade items.